4d/docs/website/translated_docs/es/Project/creating.md

 ---
 id: creating
-title: Working with a project
+title: Trabajar con un proyecto
 ---

 4D projects are created and developed using the **4D** application, which provides a comprehensive Integrated Development Environment (IDE). **4D Server** can also create new, empty projects.